hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 When it comes to data ingestion, pipelines are employed.
 The tools provided by KX Insights Enterprise for the creation, analysis, and testing of pipelines are extensive and straightforward to use, as we will see below.
 Constructing the pipelines using the web interface (i.e., going to _Import Data_ in the Overview window) is pretty straightforward and gives us a basic pipeline that will have four fundamental parts, which can then be further complicated or supplemented with others, namely:

 - **Reader:** The reader for Insights pipelines is highly versatile, allowing data ingestion from multiple sources, as depicted in the image below.
-- **Decoder:** The decoder, responsible for transforming data received through the reader into different formats (JSON, CSV, etc.) into a q structure.
+- **Decoder:** The decoder, responsible for transforming data received through the reader into different formats (JSON, CSV, etc.) into a q datatype.
 - **Apply Schema:** Shapes the incoming data through ingestion.
 It can be any type of data, tabular, or an array.
 - **Writer:** This last component, as its name suggests, is responsible for writing the received data into a table in a previously created database.